Why choose this course

 This course gives you the opportunity to register as a professional adult nurse while you complete an academic postgraduate qualification.

-While developing your decision-making and leadership skills throughout the course, you will also get an interesting perspective into how the psychosocial, spiritual, ethical and legal influences have an impact on the way patient care is provided, while you benefit from excellent research and tuition conducted by the School of Health Sciences.
+While developing your decision-making and leadership skills throughout the course, you will also get an interesting perspective into how the psychosocial, spiritual, ethical and legal influences have an impact on the way patient care is provided.
+Additionally, you will benefit from excellent research and tuition conducted by the School of Health Sciences.

 After graduating from our course, you will have become a confident, autonomous practitioner driven and committed to meet the needs of patients and their families.